hydroperx/freefonts/README.md

 # Character fonts

-Some equivalents of some character fonts.
+Some free equivalents of some character fonts.

 ## Courier New